Master Vendor List: A Step-by-Step Guide for Excel - Track, Manage, and Organize Vendor Information

 How to Create and Manage a Master Vendor List in Notion

 Managing vendor information and relationships is a crucial aspect of any business.
 Having a centralized, organized system to track vendors can greatly improve efficiency and decision-making.
 While Excel is popular for managing spreadsheets, its functionality can be limited when it comes to collaboration and integrations.
-Notion, on the other hand, offers a flexible, powerful platform to create and manage a master vendor list.
+Notion, on the other hand, offers a flexible and powerful platform to create and manage a master vendor list.
 In this article, we will explore how to create and effectively manage a master vendor list in Notion while taking advantage of its latest features and best practices.

-Step 1: Set up a Vendor Database
+Step 1: Set Up a Vendor Database

 - Populate the table by adding new rows and filling in the required vendor details.